 Japan’s waste management culture goes beyond keeping streets clean.
 It is deeply tied to environmental responsibility and community cohesion.
 Municipalities across the country encourage residents to take part in comprehensive sorting, a practice that might seem complicated at first but soon becomes second nature.

-Common Categories in the Japanese Trash System
+Core Categories of the Japan Trash System

 Depending on your municipality, these categories may vary slightly, so always check local guidelines.